donejs/donejs/docs/guides/react-ssr.md

 What is happening in *src/List.js*:

-1. A component is created with a `items` Array in the state.
+1. A component is created with an `items` Array in the state.
 2. A *fetch* request is made to `/api/items`.
 3. `can-ndjson-stream` is called with the response body.
 4. Each item comes through the stream as a JavaScript object and appended to `this.state.items`.